 About Kevin Bolton

 Kevin Bolton is a consultant in archives, libraries and heritage.
 Before becoming an consultant he worked for Manchester City Council as Archives+ Manager and later as Citywide Services Manager (Reform).
 Between 2012-16 he led on the transformation and creation of Archives+ in Manchester Central Library.
-He is passionate about how libraries, heritage and archives can make a difference to people’s lives.
 Find out more about Kevin’s consultancy services on his website.